grahampugh/grahampugh.github.io/_posts/2018-10-19-disable-macos-upgrade-notifications.md

 )
 ```

-If you missed the chance to prevent the update, then you can delete the installed bundle (again, as root):
+If you missed the chance to prevent the update and you're already seeing popups, then you can delete the installed bundle (again, as root):

 ```
 rm -rf /Library/Bundles/OSXNotification.bundle